knoop7/Ava/README.md

 **Check these:** 1.
 Is screensaver enabled?
 Settings → Screensaver → Enable.
 2. Is overlay permission granted?
 Go to phone Settings → Apps → Ava → Permissions → Overlay → Allow.
 3. Is timeout set?
 Settings → Screensaver → Timeout.

-### Weather not showing

-**Check these:** 1.
-Did you select a city in China?
-(Only supports China cities).
-2. Is the city selected correctly?
-3. Is network connection working?

 ---